SAP-samples/sap-community-developer-challenge-eda-hana/README.md

 # SAP Community Developer Challenge: Exploratory Data Analysis with SAP HANA and Python

-This repository is a starting point of the **SAP Community Code Challenge for Exploratory Data Analysis** (on March 8th see a corresponding blog post).
+This repository is a starting point of the **SAP Community Code Challenge for Exploratory Data Analysis** (see [the corresponding blog post](https://blogs.sap.com/2023/03/08/sap-community-developer-challenge-eda-with-sap-hana-and-python/)).

 The goal for this month's Developer Challenge is to help you getting started with fundamentals of the [Python machine learning client for SAP HANA](https://help.sap.com/doc/cd94b08fe2e041c2ba778374572ddba9/2022_4_QRC/en-US/hana_ml.html): DataFrames and EDA Visualizations.